Realtor.com® Real Estate App

 Pro-Net Realty Llc

-About Stephen Piche
+About Stephen Piché

-Top Sales Agent 2014,2015,2016,2017,2018,2019.2020,2021
+Top Sales Agent 2014 thru 2023!

 BE READY - Ensure you have an updated lender pre-approval letter*** or updated proof of cash funds.
 DO NOT HESITATE - If you love a property - make an offer NOW - otherwise the next buyer will beat you to the offer.

 If a property is asking for the "highest & best " offer - be sure that you make it your highest and best - there usually is not a second chance to negotiate after.
-This usually happens when there are multiple offers - common during this time.
+This usually happens when there are multiple offers - still common on some properties.

-FHA or VA type loans - these are government backed loans and the property must meet certain requirements for these loans; roof age is a concern, wood rot, etc., usually no fixer uppers with this type of loan.
+FINANCING: FHA or VA type loans - these are government backed loans and the property must meet certain requirements for these loans; roof age is a concern, wood rot, etc., usually no fixer uppers with this type of loan.
 Just because the listing states terms accepted are these types of loans does not mean the home will qualify, there are many agents that are not educated on what is required and you have wasted time and money on an inspection.
 Press your realtor for due diligence when previewing homes.
 Conventional loans are less restrictive and there is low money down conventional loans available - ask your lender - this may open more homes to you.

 DEALS - these are very few and far between nowadays and these homes are usually scooped up by cash paying investors and not end users.
 (End user= Buyers primary residence)

 BE AWARE - Taxes on homes could be very high and likely to increase after your purchase - this may affect your debt to income ratio.
 HOA/Condo fees will also affect this.
 A quick call to your lender before an offer submission will verify if you can still qualify for a home with high taxes and the HOA/Condo fees that will need to be considered.
+INSURANCE - Insurance will be all over the place and should be shopped.
+Factors to consider are: Roof age/hurricane protection - shutters, impact windows, wood frame home or CBS, flood zone or not.

 INSPECTION PERIOD - homes generally sell AS-IS with the right for you to inspect.
 However the seller has no obligation to do any repairs, credit you or reduce the price.
 The next buyer is likely to accept it as-is.
 During the inspection period (usually a maximum of 15 days) you are able to walk away from the property if there are any issues not able to be resolved.